sweb/PocketAnalysis/README.md

 # Exploring my Pocket archive
 January, 2015

+Im am using [Pocket](http://getpocket.com) as my main bookmarking service to store articles I find on the web during the day and want to read later.
+After I used it constantly for more than half a year, I wanted to evaluate how I actually use Pocket and gain some insights into what kind of articles are of interest to me.

+### Retrieving the data

-[Pocket](http://getpocket.com) offers [export functionality](https://getpocket.com/export) as an HTML-file.
+Pocket offers [export functionality](https://getpocket.com/export) as an HTML-file.
 The resulting file is used as baseline for this analysis.

 As a first step, the links to stored articles are retrieved by searching for \<a\> HTML elements and in particular their attributes: